 Some patients simply heal worse.
 Patients with darker skin types tend to form keloids more readily than light skinned patients.

 If scars do thicken despite best efforts, is the surgeon willing or able to perform injections, laser treatments or revision of the scars?
 It is often necessary, even in the best of hands.
 The surgery is not over when it is over, it is over when the patient is healed.

-Facelift scars behind the ears
+Facelift - looks awful behind the ears?